Cost optimization

 Monitor for shadow IT

 Shadow IT—when employees subscribe to SaaS tools without IT’s knowledge or approval—can lead to redundant spending and security risks, especially when applications are purchased outside of standard procurement protocols.
-Use monitoring tools to detect unauthorized software subscriptions and bring them into the formal approval process.
+Use Saas management index tools to detect unauthorized software subscriptions and bring them into the formal approval process.

 Promote consolidation of tools